-The online system will open to receive proposals on November 15, 2023.
-Existing recipients will receive an email indicating the system is open for applications and new proponents will be notified via updates to bcfii.ca/cfp and BC Bid bcbid.gov.bc.ca/open.dll/welcome.
+The online system will open to receive proposals on November 15, 2024.
+Existing recipients will receive an email indicating the system is open for applications and new proponents will be notified via updates to bcfii.ca/cfp and BC Bid bcfii.ca/cfp and BC Bid bcbid.gov.bc.ca/open.dll/welcome.

 All subsequent information regarding the Call for Proposals will be directed only to those recipients who have a user ID and password.
-Subsequent information will be distributed by email, to the email address provided by recipients.
+Subsequent information will be distributed by email to the email address provided by recipients.